zarf-dev/zarf/docs/2-the-zarf-cli/100-cli-commands/zarf_package_create.md

   -s, --sbom                               View SBOM contents after creating the package
-      --sbom-out string                    Specify an output directory for the SBOMs from the created Zarf package --set stringToString                 Specify package variables to set on the command line (KEY=value) (default []) --skip-sbom                          Skip generating SBOM for this package
+      --sbom-out string                    Specify an output directory for the SBOMs from the created Zarf package --set stringToString                 Specify package variables to set on the command line (KEY=value) (default []) --skip-cosign-lookup                 Skip looking up and pulling cosign artifacts (signatures, attestations, etc) for images in this package
+      --skip-sbom                          Skip generating SBOM for this package
 ```